 An accountant can provide you with the correct tax forms for your property management business while helping ensure your financial records are kept in order and up-to-date.

-Last, but certainly not least, you will need to market your property management business in order to bring it new business and start making a profit.
+Last, but certainly not least, you will need to market your property management business with a multifamily marketing strategy in order to bring it new business and start making a profit.
 Using online resources, such as social media and rental listings sites, can bring in tons of landlords looking for help and potential tenants looking for units to view.

 While online marketing is a great method, consider using signs and newspapers as well to reach audiences online and in-person.
 Posting signs around your office can help attract local landlords to start building business relationships with.